gofiber/docs/blog/2026-02-14-spa-delivery-with-fiber-v3.md

 description: Serve SPA assets and handle client-side routes correctly with Fiber v3 fallback patterns.
 ---

-The most common SPA backend issue is not performance.
-It's routing.
+Most SPA delivery issues are not frontend bugs.
+They are server routing mismatches.

-Everything looks fine on `/`, then someone opens `/dashboard` directly or refreshes a deep link and gets a server-side `404`.
+The homepage works, client-side navigation works, and then someone refreshes a deep link in production and gets a server-side `404`.
+It happens all the time because backend and frontend route ownership was never made explicit.

-This guide fixes that pattern with Fiber v3.
+Fiber v3 makes this easy to solve once you set the pattern correctly.

 <!-- truncate -->

-## The Core Pattern
+## The Core Idea: Two Route Behaviors, One Service

-You need two behaviors at the same time:
+Serving an SPA correctly means your backend must do two different things:

-1. serve real static files fast
+1. serve real static assets when the file exists
-2. return `index.html` for application routes that the client router owns
+2. return `index.html` for app routes that the client router owns

-Recipe reference (`react-router`) does exactly that.
+The `react-router` recipe demonstrates this clearly.

 ```go
 app := fiber.New()